3700 W. Pierce St.

 Friday: Noon – 6 p.m.

 Saturday: 9 a.m. – 5 p.m.

 Sunday & Monday: Closed

 Thanks to our many funding partners, project partners and a multi-million dollar gift from the Burke Foundation, The Urban Ecology Center and Menomonee Valley Partners opened the Urban Ecology Center Menomonee Valley branch on September 8th, 2012!
 The branch is an important milestone in our joint partnership, Menomonee Valley – From the Ground Up

 This “green” environmental community center was once a vacant tavern at 37th and Pierce.
-Designed by Uihlein Wilson Architects, the branch will open to serve eight schools and grow to serve 22 south side schools who are clamoring for our Neighborhood Environmental Education Project.
-Like our buiding in Riverside Park, our Menomonee Valley branch will serve as a model of "green" building options.
+Designed by Uihlein Wilson Architects, the branch serves 22 south side schools who are clamoring for our Neighborhood Environmental Education Project.
+Like our buiding in Riverside Park, our Menomonee Valley branch serves as a model of "green" building options.

-To help you get to know our new facility, we thought it might be fun to challenge you to a mini-scavenger hunt!
+To be more familiar with our facility, we thought it might be fun to challenge you to a mini-scavenger hunt!
 See if you can find the following features (there is even a Visitors Guide to help you out!)...